Brinkley Chair in Lung Cancer Research

 School of Medicine

-Jason Chesney, M.D., Ph.D., is the deputy director of the James Graham Brown Cancer Center and a professor of medicine, pharmacology and toxicology, biochemistry and molecular biology at the University of Louisville School of Medicine.
-He also is the medical director of the Clinical Research Program and Biorepository at JGBCC and is co-leader of the Molecular Targets Program.
+Jason Chesney, M.D., Ph.D., is the deputy director of the Brown Cancer Center and a professor of medicine, pharmacology and toxicology, biochemistry and molecular biology at the University of Louisville School of Medicine.
+He also is the medical director of the Clinical Research Program and Biorepository at BCC and is co-leader of the Molecular Targets Program.

 Dr. Chesney is an inventor on nine U.S. patents for new cancer therapies and his laboratory research has resulted in two on-going phase 1 clinical trials of novel cancer drugs that are currently available to advanced cancer patients, including PFK-158 and the Anti-Macrophage Migration Inhibitory Factor Antibody.
 In 2014, Dr. Chesney’s clinical research team and a second team from Memorial Sloan Kettering Cancer Center were the top two clinical groups worldwide to find that the combination of ipilimumab with another immune checkpoint inhibitor, nivolumab, was the most effective immunotherapy regimen ever developed for cancer patients.

 Over the last ten years, Dr. Chesney’s research group has discovered the roles of several metabolic enzymes in the development and progression of lung cancer including 6-phosphofructo-2-kinase 3, choline kinase and cytochrome c oxidase.
 These new metabolic targets are being interrogated for their utility in the development of new drugs to treat not only lung cancer but also other types of cancer.
 Dr. Chesney also has been at the forefront of understanding the metabolic effects of cancer-driving genes including Ras, the estrogen receptor and the epidermal growth factor receptor.